General information about soldering. Solders and fluxes

 The next way to prepare for tinning is to grind the metal with sandpaper and discs.
 This stage is the finalization of the product, that is, bringing its surface to maximum evenness.

-Apply degreasing with sodium compounds: caustic soda - 10-15%, sodium phosphate - 10-15%, sodium carbonate - 10-15% solution.
-We add that chemical solutions must be heated to 50-80C before use.
+Degreasing is used using sodium compounds: sodium hydroxide – 10-15%, sodium phosphate – 10-15%, sodium carbonate – 10-15% solution.
+Let us add that chemical solutions must be heated to 50-80C before use.

 Etching is also used.
 For this, sulfuric acid is used.